Archaeology is the study of the human past through physical traces left behind in the landscape.

-Our Cultural and Natural Resources Team is made up of archaeologists and historians with considerable research experience in applied archaeology.
-The team has in-depth knowledge of the archaeology and history of each of our properties in care.
+Our Cultural Team is made up of archaeologists and historians with considerable research experience in applied archaeology.
+The team has in-depth knowledge of the archaeology and history of each of our properties in care, and provides advice on archaeological sensitivities, the cultural significance of and conservation principles applied at our properties in care.

 Archaeology Field Survey Team

 Area of focus: Surveying, recording and analysing archaeological sites and historic landscapes across Scotland.

 Our Archaeology Field Survey Team studies traces of Scotland’s past at different scales.